Ryohei Kanokogi

 Ryohei Kanokogi was an early pioneer for judo in the United States.

 Personal life

 Ryohei is the grandson of a samurai.
-He had two children with Rusty Kanokogi, plus a son, Christopher, from a previous marriage.
+He had two children with Rusty Kanokogi, plus a step-son, Christopher, from his wife's previous marriage.

 Martial arts career

 Ryohei was also the high school Judo champion of Japan.
 Ryohei Kanokogi was former all-weights judo champion of southeastern Japan.
 He was also a champion in karate.
 Ryohei later attended Nichidai University as a member of the judo team.
 He was featured in a number of Sports Illustrated articles including Confessions Of A Judo Roll-Out.